IvanMadman/Simple-AI-Assistant/README.md

 ## Installation

-1. Upload the `simple-ai-assistant` folder to the `/wp-content/plugins/` directory.
+1. Create a `simple-ai-assistant` folder with the files of this repository to the `/wp-content/plugins/` directory.
+   If you prefer, you can create a simpleaiassistant.zip with this repository and add it from your wordpress "add plugin" section
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to 'Settings' > 'Simple AI Assistant' to configure the plugin.